-4.6.7.
+4.5.7.
 Selection of Editor

 The selection of the Editor of JCCP is the most important decision with regard to the Journal taken by the Association.
 Specific criteria for evaluating potential Editors will be developed within the CPC and the Editorial Board and approved by the CPC prior to initiating a search for a new editor.
-The fundamental principles upon which specific criteria are based include:
+The fundamental principles upon which specific criteria are based include: (a) appropriate academic credentials in the scientific specialty area, (b) proven editorial experience and competence, (c) willingness to follow the Journal's editorial policies in compliance with the Contract, and (d) possession of resources required to perform the duties of Editor.

-- a. appropriate academic credentials in the scientific specialty area - b. proven editorial experience and competence - c. willingness to follow the Journal's editorial policies in compliance with the Contract - d. possession of resources required to perform the duties of Editor usually be conducted confidentially.
+Nominations for a short list of candidates will be solicited by the CPC Chairperson from within the Editorial Board and from the CPC.
+It is understood that discussions with candidates and ensuing negotiations will usually be conducted confidentially.
 Therefore, the Editor or his/her designate and the CPC Chairperson or his/her designate will conduct these discussions.
 The Authorized Representative (defined in a previous section) will communicate the final candidate or candidates to the Publisher for its approval, if required in the Contract, prior to bringing the candidate(s) to a vote.